5GZORRO/SLA-Monitor/README.md

 ![Monitorization Phase Expanded](images/monitoring.png)

-1. From the Monitoring Data Event that is consumed from the Kafka Topic, we fetch the **ProductId** and other needed information like **metricValue** and **metricName**.
+1. From the Monitoring Data Event that is consumed from the Kafka Topic, we fetch the **TransactionID** and other needed information like **metricValue** and **metricName**.
 These fields are validated before continuing.

 ```
 Monitoring data event from MDA Example